 Posted in Hygiene Promotion, Sanitary Facilities, South Asia

-Tagged automated public toilets, cartoons, electronic public toilets, Eram Scientific Solutions, girls toilets, school toilets, schools, secondary schools, Toonz Academy
+Tagged automated public toilets, cartoons, changing behaviour, electronic public toilets, Eram Scientific Solutions, girls toilets, school toilets, schools, secondary schools, Toonz Academy

 A government girls’ school in Ernakulam, Kerala, will soon be the first school in the country to get an electronic public toilet.